Sarojini Nangiaramma: Personal life and death

 Her husband, late Mani Parameshwara Chakyar, was a Koothu and Koodiyattam artist.
 Her sons Kalamandalam Narayanan Nambiar and Edanad Ramachandran Nambiar are Mizhavu artists.
 She died on November 10, 2025, at her residence in Chovvara, Eranakulam district.

 Career

 Following tradition, Sarojini Nangiaramma performed Koodiyattam and Nangiar koothu mainly in temples in Kerala.
 For several years, she had been performing Nangiar koothu at the Tripunithura Poornathrayisha temple.
-She has performed more than thousand venues.
-She mainly perform Koodiyattam in temples, and may have only performed outside a temple during the first three years of the Tourism Week celebrations, which have been organized by the Kerala Tourism Department since 1980.
+She has performed at more than thousand venues.
+She mainly performed Koodiyattam in temples, and may have only performed outside a temple during the first three years of the Tourism Week celebrations, which have been organized by the Kerala Tourism Department since 1980.

 In addition to the Nangiar Kooth, she also performed the Kooths of Angulyankam, Mattavilasam and Mantrankam.
 She presented a paper on Koodiyattam and Angulyankam at an international seminar organized by UNESCO.

 Sarojini Nangiyaramma has also performed with Kootiyattam legends like Painkulam Rama Chakyar, Mani Madhava Chakyar, and Ammannur Madhava Chakyar.